samcartersmith/cds/docs/react-native.md

 ### View stories

-1. Start the mobile-playground
+1. Start the mobile-app

-- IOS: `yarn nx run mobile-playground:start-ios`
+- IOS: `yarn nx run mobile-app:start:ios-debug`
-- Android: `yarn nx run mobile-playground:start-android`
+- Android: `yarn nx run mobile-app:start:android-debug`

-2. If mobile-playground running prior to creating a new story you will need to either:
+2. If mobile-app running prior to creating a new story you will need to either:

-- Restart the mobile-playground
+- Restart the mobile-app
 - Run `yarn nx run codegen:mobile-routes` in separate terminal window.

 3. View your story